-Battery energy storage systems (BESS) can help to maximise the efficiency of an installation by allowing energy to be stored.
+6.50 Battery energy storage systems (BESS) can help to maximise the efficiency of an installation by allowing energy to be stored.
 PPG states that where planning permission is being sought for development of battery energy storage systems of 1 MWh or over, and excluding where battery energy storage systems are associated with a residential dwelling, applicants are encouraged to engage with the relevant local fire and rescue service before submitting a planning application.
-This is so matters relating to the siting and location of BESS, prevention of the impact of thermal runway, and emergency services access, can be considered before an application is made.
+This is so matters relating to operational safety can be fully considered before an application is made, including the siting and location of BESS within the development site, the prevention of the impact of thermal runaway, and emergency services access, can be considered before an application is made.
+Appendix 6 of this SPD reproduces guidance from the Environment Agency on BESS.